JRVaccaro/FinancialTracker/README.md

 - As a user, I want to see an option to add a deposit in the menu, so that I can record money added to my account.
 - As a user, I want to see an option to make a payment in the menu, so that I can record money spent or withdrawn.
 - As a user, I want to access reports from the ledger, so that I can run summaries and searches.
+- As a user, I want to filter transactions by date, so that I can review activity during a selected period.
+- As a user, I want to search for transactions by vendor, so that I can quickly find related expenses or income.
 - As a user, I want to have an exit option in the menu, so I can close the application when I’m finished.